 Vehicles must be properly equipped for winter as per provincial requirements.

 How Does Turo Car Insurance Work?

 Insurance is a big part of renting on Turo.
 What happens if your car is damaged or is involved in an accident?

 Turo offers insurance coverage to its hosts in the Canadian provinces where it operates.
 This coverage is provided by Intact Financial Corporation.
 In the U.S., coverage is provided through Turo Insurance Agency, LLC. (from Liberty Mutual)

 The insurance plan offered in Canada provides $2,000,000 in liability protection and physical damage protection (up to a limit of $105,000).

-Commercial hosts who operate outside of Ontario, Alberta, Quebec and Nova Scotia must source their own commercial rental liability insurance and provide it directly to their guests.
+Commercial hosts operating outside Ontario, Alberta, Quebec, and Nova Scotia must source their own commercial rental liability insurance and provide it directly to their guests.

 Turo Insurance for Renters (Drivers) and Hosts

-Drivers can choose from three insurance packages when they book your car on Turo.
+Drivers can choose from three insurance packages when they book their car on Turo.

-2. Standard Plan: This also offers up to $2 million liability coverage, however, there’s a $500 deductible.
+2. Standard Plan: This also offers up to $2 million in liability coverage; however, there’s a $500 deductible.